marlonvets/DSTI_DevopsProject/README.md

 3. Provision VM using ansible:
  Ansible was used to install nodejs, redis, application requirements, configure app, run tests and start the application.
 4. Build docker image:
- A docker file was used to build a docker image of the application excluding all unneccessary files, files were excluded using s docker ignore file
+ A docker file was used to build a docker image of the application excluding all unneccessary files, files were excluded using a docker ignore file
 5. Push image to dockerhub:
- The application docker image was pushed to docker hub and is available via "docker pull marlont876/userapidocker-mt:latest"
+ The application docker image was pushed to docker hub and is available via `docker pull marlont876/userapidocker-mt:latest`
 6. Container orchestration with docker compose:
  Docker compose was used to build and run the application and redis database on two containers.
  Containers were able to comunicate and provide access to the application from host machine.